Is Texas a Community Property State?

 For example, say you received a $100,000 inheritance from your Aunt Josephine and deposited that money in the bank.
 Then, during the course of marriage, you and your spouse deposit $50,000 in community funds into that same bank account, while making withdrawals to remodel your kitchen and fund other home improvement projects during the marriage.

 Upon divorce, $25,000 remains in the bank account, so what portion of that money is separate property and what portion is community property?
 In this case, Texas’ community out first rule might apply.
 In simple terms, that might mean the remaining $25K would be separate property.
 However, if the bank account had been drained down to zero at some point, and it was gradually replenished with community funds back up to the $25K, the court would likely view the $25K as community property.
+This is why property characterization can be a gray area.

-As you can see, commingling of separate and community funds probably isn’t the best idea if you want to keep an inheritance from a relative (the “descent” portion in the “gift, devise or descent” rule of separate property) or a gift of money or property from a non-relative (the “devise” portion of the same rule) separate, should you divorce.
+As you can see, commingling of separate and community property funds probably isn’t the best idea if you want to keep an inheritance from a relative (the “descent” portion in the “gift, devise or descent” rule of separate property) or a gift of money or property from a non-relative (the “devise” portion of the same rule) separate, should you divorce.

 Is it worth it to fight over separate property during divorce?